 - Dirigibles are a popular steampunk theme.
 Find a model or poster of a Victorian-looking airship, and hang it on the wall or from the ceiling.

 - Stick with dark wood and metal for your accents.
 Ornate, curved designs are more Victorian than straight lines or plain styling.

 05 of 05

 If you have an interest in reading some of the literary pillars of steampunk, both new works and the classics that inspired them, visit your local library or bookstore for any of the following:

 - The Anubis Gates by Tim Powers

 - 20,000 Leagues Under the Sea by Jules Verne

 - The Difference Engine by Bruce Sterling and William Gibson

 - The Time Machine by H.G.
 Wells

-Enjoy reading while curled up in your reading nook in the midst of the futuristic and anachronistic blend that is steampunk.
+Enjoy reading while curled up in your reading nook amid the futuristic and anachronistic blend that is steampunk.